One of the Most Beautiful Drives in Ontario

 After a long day of hiking, paddling, or fishing, spending the evening at a cottage resort surrounded by wilderness is sure to make your trip that much more enjoyable.
 However, just like reserving a campsite, be sure to call nice and early to book your stay so you won’t be disappointed.

-A few things you’ll want to keep in mind before taking this road trip.
-Make sure you gas up before you leave as it’ll be a while before you hit another gas station.
-However, if you find yourself running low or just want to top up for reassurance, two places you can fill up on gas (and snacks because let’s be honest, every good road trip includes snacks) are Tunnel Lake Trading Post, Aubrey Falls Trading Post and Black Creek Outfitters.
-You will find both locations right on Hwy 129.
+1. Make sure you gas up before you leave as it’ll be a while before you hit another gas station.
+If you are running low or want to top up for reassurance, there are places to fill up on gas and snacks.
+Because let’s be honest, every good road trip includes snacks.
+Tunnel Lake Trading Post, Aubrey Falls Trading Post and Black Creek Outfitters.
+You will find these locations right on Hwy 129.

-Be sure to tell someone where you are going and when you should arrive home as cell phone service is not the greatest in this area.
-Also, don’t forget your camera!
-Don’t be surprised if you find yourself pulling over multiple times to take in the views and you’ll want a way to capture those memories.
+3. Also, don’t forget your camera!
+Don’t be surprised if you find yourself pulling over multiple times to take in the views.
+You’ll want a way to capture those memories.

 Related Posts